RaphaelYoshiga/TddTraining/README.md

 ### Fizz Buzz

-Write a program that prints the numbers from 1 to 100, but for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "FizzBuzz".
+Write a method that receives an integer and returns the number as a string, but for multiples of three return "Fizz" instead of the number and for the multiples of five return "Buzz".
+For numbers which are multiples of both three and five return "FizzBuzz".

 ### Leap year